Shoulder instability is a common injury encountered in physical therapy. But there are many different types of shoulder instability.

 Thus, the patient presenting with traumatic or acquired instability may present with poor neuromuscular control that must be addressed.

-Factor # 6 – Pre-Injury Activity Level
+Factor # 6 – Pre-injury Activity Level

 The final factor to consider in the nonoperative rehabilitation of the unstable shoulder is the arm dominance and the desired activity level of the patient.

-If the patient frequently performs an overhead motion or sporting activities such as a tennis, volleyball or a throwing sport, then the rehabilitation program should include sport specific dynamic stabilization exercises, neuromuscular control drills and plyometric exercises in the overhead position once full, pain free ROM and adequate strength has been achieved.
+If the patient frequently performs an overhead motion or sporting activities such as a tennis, volleyball or a throwing sport, then the rehabilitation program should include sport specific dynamic stabilization exercises, neuromuscular control drills and plyometric exercises in the overhead position once full, pain free motion and adequate strength has been achieved.

 Patients whose functional demands involve below shoulder level activities will follow a progressive exercise program to return full ROM and strength.
 The success rates of patients returning to overhead sports after a traumatic dislocation of their dominant arm are often low, but possible.